idvorkin/idvorkin.github.io/_td/recommender.md

   - But it's hard.
   - Too bad, bugs are harder.
   - Both UT and regression testing
-  - Test every pary you can
+  - Test every part you can
   - Similary methods, anything you can
   - Use small dataset to verify everything you can
 - Test Scenarios